ombori/grid-docs/grid-products/releasenotes/README.md

 #### Model Updates
 - Updated field names from PascalCase to camelCase
 - Removed Customers field
+- Removed CountryId fields
-- Added spaces field (contains list of spaceIds where the product will be visible.
+- Added spaceIds field (contains list of spaceIds where the product will be visible.
 Visible to all if empty array)
 - Changed StoreId fields to spaceId (identifier where data is applicable.
 Visible to all if unset)
    - spaceId are generated from Spaces API Endpoints
+- Change spaceId as mandatory fields
+- Change spaceIds as mandatory field
 - Changed variants.globalTradeItemNumber type to `Array<string>`
 - Changed variants.gtinName type to `Array<string>`
 - Changed variants.europeanArticleNumber type to `Array<string>`